trdunsworth/synth911gen2/docs/architecture.md

 ## 9. Design Decisions

-- Use of Pandas and Faker for performance and realism
+- Use of Polars and Faker for performance and realism
 - Modular design for extensibility

 ## 10. Quality Requirements